geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 That's the issue.

 ##### **Chenyu** [[00:38:43](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2323)]
-Yeah, so that's an issue with...
+Yeah, so that's an issue with..
 Version or time of this, right?

 ##### **Qazalin** [[00:38:50](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2330)]